psFried/dgen/SYNTAX.md

 ### Function calls

 A function call takes the form of `function_name(argument1, argument2, ..., argumentN)`.
-Functions that take no arguments are called with empty parentheses.
-For example, to generate random unsigned integers, you can call the `uint()` function.
+Functions that take no arguments may either be called with empty parenstheses or with none at all.
+There is no difference.
+For example, to generate random unsigned integers, you can call the `uint()` function (just `uint` is also valid).
 Alternatively, to generate random unsigned integers within a given range, you can call `uint(7, 33)`.
+Passing arguments to a function will always require parentheses.

 Expressions can be arbitrarily nested.
 For example, to generate random alphanumeric strings or varying lengths with double quotes around them, you could use `double_quote(alphanumeric_string(uint(3, 40)))`.
 This will generate strings between 3 and 40 characters long and put quotes around them.